Melanee-Melanee/OCR-on-PDF/README.md

 # OCR-on-PDF
-This notebook can OCR on large and unsearchable PDF files.
+This notebook can OCR on large and unsearchable (scanned) PDF files.

 Supported languages: English and Persian